 Talking with Children and Young People

-We Put Children First: Talking with children and young people is a communication strategy with children and young people we support about our position on child safety, what unacceptable behaviour is, and how to raise concerns.
+We Put Children First: Talking with children and young people is a protective behaviours approach for children and young people we support about our position on child safety, what unacceptable behaviour is, and how to raise concerns.
 It also aims to provide an opportunity for children and young people and workers to provide feedback about the safety of each child we support.

-“The books support the rights of children and promote them having a voice.
+“The books support the rights of children and promotes them having a voice.

 - Help children identify the parts of their body that are private

 - Help them understand their feelings